 There is a small town between Guanajuato and San Miguel de Allende that is famous for two things.
-First, and arguably most importantly, it is where Father Miguel Hildalgo called for a revolution against the Spanish during a church sermon in 1810.
-The town was then called Dolores, but was renamed in honor of Father Hildalgo, who became one of the heroes of the Mexican revolution.
+First, and arguably most importantly, it is where Father Miguel Hidalgo called for a revolution against the Spanish during a church sermon in 1810.
+The town was then called Dolores, but was renamed in honor of Father Hidalgo, to Dolores Hidalgo, who became one of the heroes of the Mexican revolution.

 Secondly, the town is known for ice cream.
 They have very good ice cream of all flavors, including some “exotic” flavors, such as shrimp and octopus, mole, avocado, and elote (corn).